gregreen/dustmaps/docs/maps.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 A three-dimensional map of Milky Way dust extinction, incorporating a Gaussian
-process prior on the dust extinction density.
-The map is based on the Gaia
+process prior on the log of the dust extinction density.
+The map is based on
-DR2 catalog parallaxes and G-band extinctions, and spans a (600 pc)³ box
+the Gaia DR2 catalog parallaxes and G-band extinctions, and spans a (600 pc)³
-centered on the Sun.
+box centered on the Sun.

 * **Reference**: `Leike & Enßlin (2019) <https://ui.adsabs.harvard.edu/abs/2019arXiv190105971L/abstract>`_
 * **Website**: `Zenodo <https://doi.org/10.5281/zenodo.2542807>`_